oddmayo/Obsidian-Vaults/University of Milan/Advanced Macroeconomics/Macro3 - Aggregate Supply.md

 - *Long run*: CB is able toa avoid hyperinflations ($t \rightarrow \infty$); inflation converges to an infinite level (constant) $y_\infty=y_\infty^n$ ; no trade-off between #inflation and output
 - *Short run*: the dynamics of inflation changes reflect transitory imbalances between $l^d$ and $\zeta$; CB adjusts $r_t$ so that $y_t \rightarrow y_t^n$

-$y_t^n$ is not observable (it's a theoretical concept) but it is sufficient to examine the inflation path to make appropiate *monetary policy decisions*: #inflation_targeting
+$y_t^n$ is not observable (it's a theoretical concept) but it is sufficient to examine the inflation path to make appropriate *monetary policy decisions*: #inflation_targeting

 ## The natural interest rate
 ![[Pasted image 20220904105259.png]]